 The pulsing flicker that these lights produce is mostly not visible to the human eye due to is rapid speed, but our brains can still pick up and sense this pulsing light.
 As mentioned earlier the flicker found in all modern lighting is a major cause of migraines, headaches and eye strain.

-While using Blue light Blocking Glasses and Computer Glasses can help with the management of blue light and green light from LED and fluorescent lighting, they cannot eliminate or mitigate the effects of flicker.
+While using Anti Blue light Glasses and Computer Glasses can help with the management of blue light and green light from LED and fluorescent lighting, they cannot eliminate or mitigate the effects of flicker.
 A flicker free light bulb is the only solution to avoid this migraine causing type of light.

 Fortunately we have created a series of flicker free lighting solutions that has completely eliminated any flicker and blue light.
 Making it the healthiest type of lighting you can be using to avoid migraines, headaches, eye strain, and sleep disruption.